-I’ve covered this at length in the past, but wanted to clarify for the final blog of this series that plant-based does not always mean vegan or vegetarian.
-Plant-based meals that include animal products can absolutely help with weight loss when all food groups are balanced.
-Yet, many people turn to a vegan or vegetarian diets for weight loss when either nothing else works or they see it working for a friend.
-However, if you’ve already adopted a vegan or vegetarian diet and are actually experiencing weight gain or if it’s a weight loss route you are considering, there are some common mistakes often made that you should be aware of if you don’t want to end up even worse off on your weight loss journey than you began:
+Many people turn to a vegan or vegetarian diet for weight loss when either nothing else works or they see it working for a friend.
+However, you may have already adopted a vegan or vegetarian diet and are actually experiencing weight gain.
+Or this may be a weight loss route you are considering.
+There are some common mistakes often made that you should be aware of if you don’t want to end up even worse off on your weight loss journey than you began.

 The bottom line is these foods can still contain added sugars, processed ingredient and additives and lack actual vitamins and minerals.
 When you start to choose these foods too often, your health and weight can suffer.
 My advice is to not make the mistake of forgetting about the “plant” part of “plant-based”!
 Fruits and vegetables will always be a better choice than processed vegan substitutes, so don’t forget about including these in some good old-fashioned home cooking.
 Get a good vegetarian cookbook or do some research to find creative ways to make homemade and healthful meatless recipes.

-5.)
-You’re Not Getting Enough Important Nutrients.
 When you cut out animal products, without careful planning in your diet, you could put yourself at risk of nutrient deficiencies.
-Nutrients like iron and b-12 are found readily in animal products, but can be lacking in a vegan or vegetarian diet.
+Nutrients like iron and B-12 are found readily in animal products, but can be lacking in a vegan or vegetarian diet.
 Not enough iron and B-12 could cause fatigue and low energy levels which can lead to less exercising and a lower metabolism.
 This can make it more difficult for you to manage your weight.